kaiulrich/kulrich_CarND-Traffic-Sign-Classifier-Project/writeup.md

 ##### b.
 Image normalisation

-Than I chosed a min max normalisation to pre-process the data.
+Then I chose a min max normalisation to pre-process the data.
-I wanted to keep the 3 color layers and push the contrasts. for the code look at "Pre-process the Data Set" chapter of the ipython notebook.
+I wanted to keep the 3 color layers and push the contrasts.
+For the code look at "Pre-process the Data Set" chapter of the ipython notebook.

 ![alt text][trainingdata_preprozessed]